ericsilberstein1/learn-nanochat/readme.md

 ```

 #### Challenge 3
-Rust version of the python toy code from tokenzier.ipynb.
+Code a Rust version of the python toy code from `challenge-01-play-tokenzier/tokenizer.ipynb`.

 ```
 cargo run
 ```

-Got this working and then made the code into what is hopefully more idiomatic Rust.

 #### Challlenge 4
 Write something that does something in parallel, example using map / reduce.